- An intoxicated guest is refused service.

 Risk Assessments can help you to identify these potential risks, prevent problems from occurring and help you avoid legal action.

-By taking a look at the Liquor Licence Act you can ensure that your policies meet or exceed the minimum standards.
+By taking a look at the Liquor Licence and Control Act, 2019 (LLCA), you can ensure that your policies meet or exceed the minimum standards.
 It can also help you develop or adapt your policies and procedures to focus on areas of higher risk.
 Areas that affect staff and guest safety should be a top priority.

 Make it a team effort.